 I have been reasoning with myself for the last 3 days as to what makes an avid reader in a person.
 If you’re an avid reader, it means you read as much as you can, whenever you can.
-Does that mean an avid reader would read up everything of whatever genres he comes across or would he be sticking to a particular interest area only.
+Does that mean an avid reader would read up everything of whatever genres she comes across or would she be sticking to a particular interest area only?

 3 days back he discovered this activity book about trains hidden under a pile of junk mail and since then it has been high on his reading list with me doing the honours of reading it twice to him two times a day, once before the afternoon nap and once at night.
 And this activity book goes by the name ‘V Kids Activity Book’.

-Its a 16 page small booklet and there is actually nothing much to read or may be I think so.
+It is a 16-page small booklet and there is actually nothing much to read or maybe I think so.
 It has got pictures of two trains – Victor the Voyager and Penny the Pendolino on the opening page with small caricatures of 5 train staff members.

 The 2 most fav pages of his are the ones where Penny and Victor talk about themselves.